ManApart/palette-cycle/readme.md

 **TODO**
-* Blend shifting
 * Logo
 * Make Logo Palette Shiftable, use as standard image (remove any actual art)
-* Popup to tell user the image will be shown once downloaded
 * Remove circles and single image code
 * Credit Mark Ferrari and Joseph Huckaby  (link to canvas cycle)